bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    :align: center

-Notice that the number of connections now grows linearly (in this case) instead of multiplicatively as you add more latent factors, this greatly reduces the number of parameters you have to estimate.
+Notice that the number of connections now grows linearly (in this case) instead of multiplicative as you add more latent factors, this greatly reduces the number of parameters you have to estimate.
 In general, you can have an arbitrary number of connections between variables with as many latent variables as you wish.
 These models are more generally known as `Probabilistic